 “You will learn from them and gain experience at being able to serve a new type of customer best,” she said.

 Brown cited an innovative idea that has proven successful, which a small Pennsylvania town implemented a few years ago.

-The group decorated them, put a square in the middle (to resemble a town square) and rented them out for $250 per month, to allow people to sell their wares.
+The group decorated the sheds.
+They put a square in the middle (to resemble a town square).
+Then they rented them out for $250 per month, to allow people to sell their wares.